imkoi/sparse-inject/README.md

 On this stage we resolving our instances
 - allocated object foreach instance through FormatterService - depend on number of resolving dependencies
 - allocated arrays **in case of Collection injection** - we should provide unique collection foreach instance

-### Features
-- Separated binding and resolving stages - you cant bind new dependencies into container unless its created subcontainer
-- Singleton and Transient bindings - singletons will be disposed when on container / scopes dispose
-- Value bindings - bind values as singleton
-- Container only injection - there is no possibility to inject methods, properties and fields
-- Collections injection - its possible to inject ISomeType[] collection into container
-- Scopes - gives possibility to provide new isolated bindings that will be disposed after scope destroy